dotnet/docs/docs/spark/tutorials/get-started.md

 ---
 title: Get started with .NET for Apache Spark
-description: Discover how to run a .NET for Apache Spark app using .NET Core on Windows, macOS, and Ubuntu. ms.date: 06/25/2020 ms.topic: tutorial ms.custom: mvc
+description: Discover how to run a .NET for Apache Spark app using .NET Core on Windows, MacOS, and Ubuntu. ms.date: 08/24/2020 ms.topic: tutorial ms.custom: mvc ms.author: luquinta
+author: luisquintanilla
 # Customer intent: As a developer, I want to write a simple custom application using .NET for Apache Spark.
 ---